Development & Policy

 How does this affect East Charlotte property values?

 Rezoning and infill development can influence surrounding values through density, traffic, and new housing supply.
-City staff have recommended approval based on alignment with the Charlotte 2040 Comprehensive Plan.
-The plan includes right-in/right-out access on Sharon Amity, 8-foot sidewalks on Wilora Lake Road, a 12-foot shared-use path on North Sharon Amity, a 25-foot Class B landscape buffer, and tree save areas.
+City staff recommended approval despite the petition being technically inconsistent with the 2040 Policy Map's Campus Place Type designation, arguing it meets criteria for a Neighborhood 2 Place Type change.
+Charlotte-Mecklenburg Schools projects only 2 additional students from the entire development.
+The plan includes right-in/right-out access on Sharon Amity, 8-foot sidewalks on Wilora Lake Road and Mayberry Lane, a 12-foot shared-use path on North Sharon Amity, a 25-foot Class B landscape buffer, and tree save areas.
 Understanding municipal entitlements and how they affect your neighborhood is part of strategic asset stewardship—we recommend a custom analysis for your specific situation.

 What traffic and green infrastructure is the developer proposing?

-To address community concerns, the plan includes right-in/right-out restrictions on Sharon Amity, 8-foot sidewalks on Wilora Lake Road, a 12-foot shared-use path on North Sharon Amity, and access to CATS Route #222.
+Vehicular access is provided from three streets: North Sharon Amity Road, Wilora Lake Road, and Mayberry Lane, with right-in/right-out restrictions on Sharon Amity.
+CDOT estimates the project will generate 662 vehicle trips per day (up from 89 for the current church use).
+Pedestrian infrastructure includes 8-foot sidewalks with planting strips on Wilora Lake Road and Mayberry Lane, and a 12-foot shared-use path on North Sharon Amity.
+The site is served by CATS bus Route #222.
 Green infrastructure includes a 25-foot Class B landscape buffer between new buildings and existing single-family backyards, preservation of the soccer field, and tree save areas with a pledged full tree survey.

 Compliance & Disclaimer